Linda Reynolds: Early political involvement

-Senate (2014–2023)
+Senate (2014–2025)

 Reynolds was elected to the Senate at the 2013 federal election from third position on the Liberal Party's ticket in Western Australia.
 However, her position was placed in doubt when the High Court ordered a fresh half-Senate election after determining that there were missing ballot papers.
 Reynolds was successful in the re-run and her Senate term commenced on 1 July 2014.
 She was subsequently re-elected to the Senate at the 2016 federal election and the 2019 federal election, leading the Liberal Party's ticket in the latter.
 She chaired a number of Senate committees prior to her elevation to the ministry in 2018.

-Reynolds is a member of the Moderate/Modern Liberal faction of the Liberal Party.
+Reynolds is a member of the Centrist faction of the Liberal Party, after previously being aligned with the Moderate/Modern Liberal faction during the Morrison government years.

 During the 2018 Liberal Party of Australia leadership spills, Reynolds reportedly supported the incumbent prime minister Malcolm Turnbull in the first ballot on 21 August before switching her support to Scott Morrison in the second ballot on 24 August.
 On 23 August, she told the Senate that she was "distressed and disturbed" by the behaviour of some Liberal MPs during the leadership conflict, which had "no place in my party or this chamber".